Econundrums/NFL-Arrests-Database/README.md

   return(list('classifiedRows' = classifiedRows, 'test' = test))

 ```
 Cool!
 Now to test it out to see if it works.
+Recall that one of the parameters required for our function is what percentage of the dataframe (in decimal form) should act as the training data.
+For this exercise, I'm choosing 60%, which is a "rule-of-thumb" standard.

 ```R